-Some services are provided directly by the HSE.
-Many of the community, residential and rehabilitative training services are provided by voluntary organisations with grant aid from the HSE.
+You can get some services directly from the HSE.
+Many of the community, residential and rehabilitative training services are provided by voluntary organisations, which are funded by the HSE.
 The level of service varies considerably throughout the country.

-HSE Administrative Areas have appointed Disability Services Managers to co-ordinate the delivery of services to people with disabilities.
+Your local HSE services area will have a Disability Services Manager to co-ordinate the delivery of services to people with disabilities.

 General health services

-People with disabilities are entitled to general health services on the same basis as everyone else.
-These services include:
+If you have a disability, you are entitled to the same general health services as everyone else.
+These services may include:

 Community care services

-People with disabilities are entitled to avail of the range of community care services.
-In many cases, they have priority in access to the services.
+If you have a disability, you are entitled to get a range of community care services.
+In many cases, you will get priority access to these services.

-The Health Information and Quality Authority (HIQA) regulates all residential services for children and adults with disabilities, whether provided by the HSE, voluntary groups or private organisations.
+The Health Information and Quality Authority (HIQA) regulates all residential services for children and adults with disabilities, whether the service is provided by the HSE, a voluntary group or private organisation.

 Read more about the regulation of residential services for people with disabilities.